Scientific Diver-In-Training Process

 Scientific Diver Qualification Course

-The Scientific Diver Qualification Course (SDQC) at UHH is offered during the summer and as needed during the fall and spring semester.
+The Scientific Diver Qualification Course (SDQC) at UH Hilo is offered during the summer and as needed during the fall and spring semester.
 The course is intended to enhance students' diving and underwater research knowledge in preparation for a career in sectors such as marine science, oceanography, conservation, geology, and more.
 This course is not for credit hours, but for certification and experience.
 It is an invaluable addition to any prospective diver or scientist’s career path.

 DAN First Aid Professional Responder Course (DFA Pro)